HMHS Rewa: Sinking

 On 4 January 1918, Rewa was returning to Britain from Malta with 279 wounded officers aboard.
-Neutral inspectors from Spain had boarded the ship in Gibraltar to confirm that she had no military function.
+Neutral inspectors from Spain had boarded the ship at Gibraltar to confirm that she had no military function.
 At 11:15, she was hit by a torpedo 19 mi off Hartland Point.
 The ship took around two hours to sink, allowing all wounded and ship's crew to board lifeboats except for the four engine men who died in the initial explosion.

 Aftermath

 The sinking of the ship caused outrage in Britain.
 The German high command denied sinking the ship, instead blaming the explosion on a loose British mine.
 However, German naval command had declared unrestricted submarine warfare in a desperate effort to win the war.
 The naval command secretly ordered U-boat captains to sink any Allied ship, including hospital ships, even though it violated Hague Convention X. However, the captain of U-55 Wilhelm Werner—perhaps fearing the consequences of his actions—wrote in the ship's log that he sank a cargo vessel and not a brightly lit and painted hospital ship.
-After the war, Wilhelm Werner was charged with war crimes but fled to Brazil.
+After the war, Werner was charged with war crimes but fled to Brazil.
 In 2002, a stone was erected near Hartland Point dedicated to the ship and the people who served and died on her.
+The four engine men who died are commemorated on the Bombay 1914-1918 Memorial in Mumbai.